National Comprehensive Data Protection/Privacy Laws and Bills 2019

 In nearly all of the countries, an independent data protection or information commission oversees and enforces the laws.
 Most laws have also included specific exemptions for the media while a few also specifically refer to national right to information laws.

 This map shows which jurisdictions have adopted laws or have pending initiatives.
-This update includes a number of new countries which adopted laws this year including Brazil, Bahrain, and St Kitts and Nevis.
+This update includes 10 new countries which adopted laws in the last 2 years including Algeria, Brazil, Lebanon, Panama, Tajikistan, Uganda, and Uzbekistan.

 Keywords: privacy, data protection, personal data